vithun-dhyan/dhyancc/Angular/README.md

 ## Copy student-form component

-- Copy the student-form component into your project (ts, css, html) and also copy the routes for the student-form from app-routing module and declare the components the app module.
+- Copy the student-form component into your project (ts, css, html) and also copy the routes for the student-form from app-routing module and declare the components in the app module.

 ## Build again